What kind of Insurances?

 In the Netherlands, many people take out a Liability Insurance.
 (Aansprakelijkheidsverzekering).
 This insurance protects a person or entity from claims initiated by another party.

-The acccident insurance (Ongevallenverzekering) insures against bodily injury or death because of an accident and the expenses entailed in these events.
-This kind of insurance will pay out a lump sum amount if you or a family member becomes permanently disabled, or dies as a result of an accident.
+The acccident insurance (Ongevallenverzekering) insures against injury or death because of an accident and the additional expenses.
+This kind of insurance will pay out a lump sum amount if you or a family member becomes permanently disabled, or dies due to an accident.

 Household Contents Insurance

-An often used insurance in the Netherlands is the Household Contents Insurance (Inboedelverzekering), which covers damage to your household goods caused by fire, burglary, explosion, storms, water and various other factors.
-The sum insured will usually be subject to average, so it is important that your insured sum is up-to-date.
+In the Netherlands it is common to have a Household Contents Insurance (Inboedelverzekering), which covers damage to your household goods caused by fire, burglary, explosion, storms, water etc. The sum insured will usually be subject to current market value, so it is important that your insured sum is up-to-date.

 Residential Premises Insurance